Applifier/bitbar-ssa-client/README.md

         -x	Set timeout value for bitbar-ssa-client in seconds (no default timeout).
-            NOTE: this timeout applies to the **entire run of bitbar-ssa-client**, devices that tests didn't start on within this timeout will be **skipped**
+            NOTE: this timeout applies to the **entire run of bitbar-ssa-client**, devices that tests didn't start on within this timeout will be **skipped** -q  Set counter for auto retrying failed test runs on devices.
+By default failed test run is retried 3 times.

 ## After test run OPTIONS:
         -n	Specify a testRunId, client will only fetch those results and exit (numeric id, check test results URL)